omarkmu/pz-omichat/docs/user-guide/chat-settings.md

 Most of the settings within the basic “chat settings” submenu exist in vanilla.
 The existing settings work equivalently.
-There are two new options added by OmiChat.
+There are two new options in this submenu.

 ![OmiChat basic settings](../images/chat-settings-1.png)